Tulamben

 three steep ridges which drop to a depth between 30 and 50 metres.

-The water temperature is colder than Tulamben due to a coldwater
+The water temperature is colder than Tulamben due to a coldwater whirlpool and the current can be strong with a visibility between

-ridges give you a good chance to see big fish like Sharks, Mantas, Tuna and Barracudas.
+The plankton in the water and the steepness of the ridges give you a good chance to see big fish like Shark, Manta, Tuna and Barracuda.

 Seraya secrets - [6]

-A 10 minute drive to the East of Tulamben brings you to the beach in front of the Seraya resort.
+A 10 minute drive to the east of Tulamben brings you to the beach in front of the Seraya resort.

-between 3 and 9 metres and is known as "Top Secret" and visibility is between 10 and 15 metres.
-There is not much Coral, but an
+The bottom drops steadily to a depth between 3 and 9 metres and is known as "Top Secret" and visibility is between 10 and 15 metres.

-abundance of small marine life and Frogfishes, Eels, Scorpion and Lionfishes.
+There is not much Coral, but an abundance of small marine life and Frogfish, Eels, Scorpion and Lionfish.

 Kubu (not on the map)

-Just a few kilometres to the West of Tulamben is the village of Kubu from where you can make a shore dive.
+Just a few kilometres to the west of Tulamben is the village of Kubu from where you can make a shore dive.
 This site has a healthy reef

 with hardly any current, visibility up to 30 metres and a depth between 5-40 metres.
-Here you will see a large variety of fish including

-regular sightings of Barracuda, Sharks and Bumphead Parrotfish.
+regular sightings of Barracuda, Sharks and Bumphead parrotfish.

-This is a site where you might see the Pygmy Seahorse!
+This is a site where you might see the Pygmy seahorse!